 By Stephanie Younger •

-My advocacy for juvenile justice reform is influenced by the discrimination I experienced in school.
+My advocacy for the abolition of youth prisons is influenced by the discrimination I experienced in school.
 Feeling unaccepted by my white peers and profiled by my teachers, I quickly internalized the notion that my Blackness wasn’t desirable.
 I was so consumed in the self-hatred I internalized that I lost my desire to thrive and excel in school.
 In the second grade, I remember being called a monkey on the playground.
 My peers would gather behind me to touch my braids without permission, and exclaim how gross and ugly my hair was.
 My reserved personality came from the experience of being branded as “aggressive” when I would defend myself.

+What I experienced in Henrico County Public Schools, was misogynoir, a term coined by Moya Bailey, a queer Black feminist scholar in 2008, which she defines as the racialized misogyny against Black women and girls.
+To me, it means that anti-Black racism and misogyny are not mutually exclusive.
 My encounters with discrimination are not unique, but my experience as a Black girl in school is not without privilege, and differs from the experiences of many other Black girls across the country.
-Now that I am homeschooled and almost finished with high school, I want other Black youth to have the support I did when I was experiencing racism in school, so I began campaigning, lobbying and recently organized and led a march with my friends at RISE For Youth, “a nonpartisan campaign in support of alternatives to youth incarceration.”
+The conversations we have misogynoir at the hands of the adults cannot gloss over colorism.
+Light-skinned Black girls are far less likely to be criminalized than dark skinned Black girls.
+Now that I am homeschooled and nearly finished with high school, I want other Black youth to have the support I did when I was experiencing racism in school, so I began campaigning, lobbying and recently organized and led a march with my friends at RISE For Youth, “a nonpartisan campaign in support of alternatives to youth incarceration.”